 But, as usual, there is a catch.
 With Contabo, I would call it a fine print pricing.

 According to the company’s General Terms of Service, all packages are sold for a minimum of 12 months.
 So, in the €2.99 example, you will need to pay €35.88 upfront.
 Why did I call it a pricing fine print?
 Well, because it really is written in the fine print – both on the page where you choose the pricing tier:

 Not the best practice customer-experience-wise.
 One needs to be very careful to spot it before the checkout (when it’s time to pay the 12-month price).

 Knowing the differences between pricing and the main features, it’s time to dig a little bit more in-depth in the features in this Contabo review.
-In the below table, you can see how the plans compare to each other – it’s worth looking especially at the SSL, anti-DDoS protection and cPanel – all of which are included.
+In the below table, you can see how the plans compare to each other:

 |Free automated back-ups||No||No||No||No|

 This means it’s not the best choice for someone who wants to move from another hosting and doesn’t know how to do that.
-They also don’t provide automated backups or malware scans – but each of them can be triggered manually.
+It also doesn’t provide automated backups or malware scans – but each of them can be done manually.

-Luckily, the actual uptime is a lot better and hasn’t been below 99.9% in the past few years according to their support:
+Luckily, the actual uptime is a lot better and hasn’t been below 99.9% in the past few years.

 If they keep their uptime at 99.9% - then you’ve got yourself a good deal.
 But if it ever falls to their guaranteed 95% (which is quite low by industry standards), you’d be better off changing your hosting provider.

-Contabo Pros – What Makes Them a Good Pick?
+Contabo Pros – What Makes It a Good Pick?